-Put all ashes from a fireplace into a metal – NOT PLASTIC OR CARDBOARD – bucket, put the bucket somewhere that is not on your deck, like on concrete or dirt away from the house.
-Put a lid (also metal) on the bucket and keep the ashes covered for three days.
+Put all ashes from a fireplace into a metal – NOT PLASTIC OR CARDBOARD – container, put the container somewhere that is not on your deck, like on concrete or dirt away from the house.
+Put a lid (also metal) on the container and keep the ashes covered for three days.
 You can always water down the ashes, too.
-After enough time has gone by, you can dump the ashes out.
+After enough time has gone by and they are no longer hot and smoldering, you can dump the ashes out.

 Remember — do not dump hot ashes in the woods on common property.

-We get some pretty crazy ice storms here.
-So, naturally, with the threat of a power outage, people stock up on generators.
-The number one precaution with generators Chief Sims says is to get them away from the house, so that the fumes don’t get inside.
-Don’t put the generator in the garage or inside or in any other enclosed space.
-Keep them in their own protected area.
+We can get some pretty crazy ice storms here.
+With the threat of a power outage, people stock up on generators.
+The number one precaution with generators is to get them away from the house, so that the fumes don’t get inside.
+Don’t put the generator inside your home, in the garage or in any other enclosed space.
+Keep them in their own open area.

 And, as with all appliances like this, follow the factory recommendations for operation.